OVIC Information Security Incident Notification Scheme

 |3||Physical access intrusion||Organisation||Organisation||Organisation||OVIC|

-|5||Breach of personal information||Organisation||Organisation||Organisation and OVIC if guidance required||OVIC|
+|5||Breach of personal information||Organisation||Organisation||Organisation and OVIC - if privacy guidance is required||OVIC|

 If the incident is of a criminal nature, please follow your organisation’s policy on reporting these types of incidents to law enforcement authorities.

-|wdt_ID||Examples of security incidents of sensitive information||Security area||Security attribute|
+|wdt_ID||Examples of incidents affecting public sector information||Control area||Security attribute|

-|1||Hard copy document/file left on public transport||Physical||Confidentiality/ Availability|
+|23||Hard copy document/file left on public transport||People/ process||Confidentiality/ Availability|

-|3||Tailgating into a secure area and accessing documents left on someone’s desk||Physical||Confidentiality|
+|24||Tailgating into a secure area and accessing documents left on someone’s desk||Process||Confidentiality|

-|4||Ransomware installed on a desktop restricting access to information||ICT/Cyber||Availability|
+|25||Ransomware installed on a desktop restricting access to information||Technology||Availability|

-|5||Incorrect protective marking placed on document leading to mishandling of information||Information||Confidentiality|
+|26||Incorrect protective marking placed on a document leading to mishandling of information||People||Confidentiality|

-|6||A break-in to a facility and stealing information||Physical||Confidentiality/ Availability|
+|27||A break-in to a facility and stealing information||Process||Confidentiality/ Availability|

-|8||A conversation being held in a public area that can be easily overheard||Personnel||Confidentiality|
+|28||A conversation being held in a public area that can be easily overheard||People||Confidentiality|

-|9||Viewing information on an unlocked screen by someone who does not have a ‘need-to-know’||Physical||Confidentiality|
+|29||Viewing information on an unlocked screen by someone who does not have a ‘need-to-know’||Process||Confidentiality|

-|10||Looking at documents left on a printer||Physical||Confidentiality|
+|30||Looking at documents left on a printer||People||Confidentiality|

-|12||Incorrectly disposing of hard copy documents in recycling bin||Physical||Confidentiality|
+|31||Incorrectly disposing of hard copy documents in recycling bin||People/ process||Confidentiality|

-If public sector information does not have a BIL assigned, the business owner should be consulted to determine the value of the information i.e. the impact of a compromise to the confidentiality, integrity and/or availability of the information.
+If public sector information does not have a BIL assigned, the business owner should be consulted to determine its security value including the potential impact of a compromise to the confidentiality, integrity and/or availability of the information.

 When should I notify OVIC?

-Organisations should notify OVIC of an information security incident as soon as practical and no later than 30 days once an incident has been identified.
+Organisations should notify OVIC of an incident as soon as practical and no later than 30 days once an incident has been identified.
 If a response capability is required, organisations are encouraged to seek support from:

-- Their own internal security resources;
+- their own internal security resources;

-- Their parent entity (if one exists); and
+- their parent entity (if one exists); and

 Privacy breach considerations

-In the event, the incident relates to a breach of personal information, consider the impact on individuals and the need to notify them in a timely manner.
+If an incident relates to a breach of personal information, consider the impact on individuals and the need to notify them in a timely manner.
 Although some impacts may not appear high to the business, they may be for individual(s).

 How do I notify OVIC of an information security incident?

-What sort of information should I provide?
+What information should I provide?

 OVIC, organisations and Victorian government will use the information provided in incident notifications to inform critical business decisions.
 To support these decisions, information must be timely, accurate and complete.

 OVIC has identified some key fields for organisations to consider when submitting their information security incident notification.
 The information security incident fields include:

 |wdt_ID||Incident notification fields||Description|